till213/GuetzliImageIOPlugin/README.md

 # Installation to Qt Plugin Directory

-If you want to install the plugin into the Qt image format plugin directory y ou can install it as follows:
+The plugin is installed into the (system) Qt image format plugin directory as follows:

 ```
 make install